Donald Trump Says ‘Impeachment’ Is A ‘Very Ugly Word’

 “It means horrible, horrible crimes and things.
 I can’t even believe it,” he said.

-Trump touched upon a variety of pressing issues during his speech, but less than 20 minutes later he went back to talking about impeachment.
+Trump touched upon a variety of pressing issues during his speech, but less than 20 minutes later, he went back to talking about impeachment.

 The president told those present at the the Family Research Council summit that the Democrats have wanted to impeach him since day one, while taking a shot at the media.